Poland: Patent litigation

-Patent owners customarily pursue patent enforcement in Poland through litigation before the common courts.
-Proceedings on merits are usually preceded by a preliminary injunction or discovery proceedings.
+Patent owners usually pursue patent enforcement in Poland through litigation before the common courts.
+Proceedings on the merits are usually preceded by a preliminary injunction or discovery proceedings.

 Discovery proceedings allow the claimant to extract commercial information from the defendant to determine the scope of an infringement.
-There are three measures available, varying in levels of specification:
+Three measures are available, varying in levels of specification:

 - securing the means of evidence;

-- the disclosure or issuing the means of evidence; and
+- disclosure or issuance of the means of evidence; and

 - request for information.